shakapark/AnsibleMonitoring/README.md

 You can change too the grafana configuration ("grafana.ini")

-The ports 3000 (grafana), 8090 (cAdvisor), 9090 (Prometheus), 9100 (Node-exporter), 9110 (Node-exporter Service), 9116 (Snmp-Exporter) are use by this system, make sure thy are free, if needed, you can change the port use by a docker in the install file of it.
+The ports 3000 (grafana), 8090 (cAdvisor), 9090 (Prometheus), 9100 (Node-exporter), 9110 (Node-exporter Service) are use by this system, make sure thy are free, if needed, you can change the port use by a docker in the install file of it.
 Example for cAdvisor (*cadvisor_install.yml*):
 ~~~ shell
 restart_policy: unless-stopped
 #published_ports: 8090:8080    #ExternePort:InternPort